TejaswiVykuntam2910/Useful-Code/cheatsheet.md

 #### UML Structural diagrams ####
 > Refer to week3 slides.
 Too much graphic data to include in this document.
 ### Week4 ###
+#### Use case diagrams ####
+> Describes outside view of the system
+>> - Interaction of outside entities (Actors) with the system
+>> - System actions that result in observable actions of value to the actors
+#### Actors ####
+> Entity: human or device that interacts with the system
+> Plays some role
+>> - Can play more than one role
+>>> - Ex. customer of a bank can also be an employee of the bank(customer and employee are roles)

+>> - More than one entity can play the same role
+>>> - E.g. an employee and a regular customer can both play the role of a customer

+>> - Can appear in more than one use case.
+#### Documenting use case - guidelines ####
+> Describe flow of events either formally or informally
+>> - How the use case starts and ends
+>> - Normal flow of events
+>> - Alternative flow of events
+>> - Exceptional flow of events

+> Formal way
+>> - Sequence diagrams, pseudocodes

+> Informal way
+>> - Textual description
+#### Use cases - role ####
+> Why?
+>> - More effective requirements elicitation
+>> - Starting point for analyzing architecture (next topic)
+>> - Identify priority of users (e.g. Registrar.
+If the registrar cannot perform his assigned role?
+How can a student use the system?)
+>>> - Help in better planning

+>> - Help in writing test cases even before the system is defined/coded
+#### Use case diagram creation - guidelines ####
+> - Choose a name that conveys purpose
+> - Put a single scenario into a use case
+> - Define the flow of events clearly - helps understand how system works
+> - Omit irrelevant details
+> - Extract common flow of events among multiple user interactions to create new use cases i.e. refine e.g. Registrar, student, professors all log in to the system before performing their roles.
+#### Sequence diagrams ####
+> - Interaction diagram that describes how objects / components communicate and the ordered sequence of messages that are exchanged
+> - Can be used as a formal way to document a use case
+#### Sequence diagram creation - guidelines ####
+> - Draw objects that participate in the interaction at the top along X-axis
+>> - Place objects that initiate the interaction towards the left

+> - Add object lifelines - lines that show the existence of an object over a period
+>> - Add dashed lines for all except the left-most object

+> - Place messages from top to bottom
+>> - Annotate messages with numbers for added clarity

+> - Add focus of control – thin rectangular boxes that indicate the period when the object is in action